 “What is the big deal?”
 I hear so many of you ask.

-It’s a big deal because it hurts women like me.
+It’s a big deal because it harms women like me.
 It opens up a painful, gaping wound that took so long to heal.
-It’s because it strikes a cord in the pit of many womens’ stomachs who suffered at the hands and words of men who pushed us into a collective corner and grabbed our pussies.
 It hurts because those who say it’s nothing worse than raunchy banter are, at the end of the day, complicit in perpetuating verbal and sexual abuse by not holding the perpetrators culpable for their actions.
+It’s because it strikes a cord in the pit of many womens’ stomachs who suffered at the hands and words of men who pushed us into a collective corner, grabbed our pussies, and now we are speaking up and saying, “Me too”.

 Why have I waited so long to speak up, you ask?
 There was a time when I did say something and was not believed, so I shut-up, shutdown and made myself as invisible as possible.
 If I wasn’t seen, then maybe, just maybe, those men would leave me alone.
 A family friend, the dean and the counselor of my middle school, and my best friend’s father, were all guilty of uninvited and improper encounters which colored my path through life far more than they or I could have ever imagined.